Bondage Rope Tying 101

 -

-Adding Detailed Cinches
+Adding Detailed Cinchers

 - With the smaller rope or twine, introduce it beneath the wrapped sections on one side, drawing it through.